alexandre-touret/alexandre-touret.github.io/content/posts/fish-shell.en.md

 Restart your shell (again).

 ## Conclusion
-After all of these commands, I can use FISH for my daily job.
+I can now use FISH for my daily job.
-As I said in preamble, this article is only a reminder for my next setups.
+As I said first, this article is only a reminder for my next setups (aka when I will broke my GNU/Linux boxes and try to restore them).

 Hope it will help you!